 #4 The original photo will be shown to you.
 To resize the photo click on the Image tab and select Scale Image.

 The height will be automatically adjusted for a perfect aspect ratio.
-In the same way, if the image is portrait then lowing the height should be preferred.
+In the same way, if the image is portrait then lowering the height should be preferred.
 For height, I usually pick 300 or a max of 400 px.
 Rest you can try and explore!

 Once you have selected the px value (either width or height) press the px button next to it so that the other unchanged value gets in the proper aspect ratio.
 Usually with 800px width height is 600.